37. Christopher Manieri, Ascent

 when he’d prefer

-room, his pen, the village quiet,
+in his attic room, his pen, the village

-and a cooling cup of tea.
+quiet, and a cooling cup of tea.

 30. Sarah Tolmie, All the Horses of Iceland